 As of November 1, 2019, the battery recycling program has been discontinued due to fire risk.
 Battery bins will no longer be available at public locations, but are still accepted at Hennepin County Drop-off Facilities.

 As of November 1, 2014, unused paint must be recycled in the State of Minnesota, including latex-based and oil-based paints, stains and varnishes.
 Residents and businesses can drop off paint to be recycled at the following locations:

 - Hennepin County Drop-off Facilities - residents only, no material from businesses

-For more locations and details of the paint recycling program - paintcare.org/drop-off locations.
-Empty, dry paint containers may be put int he trash ( no wet paint, liquids or aerosols).
+For more locations and details of the paint recycling program, visit paintcare.org/drop-off locations.
+Empty and dry paint containers may be put in the trash (must not contain wet paint, liquids or aerosols).

 Mercury is a strong neurotoxin that is present in many common household products like appliances, button batteries, electronics and thermostats.
 To learn more about this hazardous material read Mercury Information (PDF).

 To learn how to clean up spilled mercury, read information from the Minnesota Pollution Control Agency (PDF) or call 651-649-5451.